Omar Bogle

 A youth product of West Bromwich Albion, Birmingham City and Celtic, Bogle made his senior debut for Hinckley United in 2012.
 He then played three years for Solihull Moors, winning the Conference North Player of the Year and the Golden Boot in 2014–15.
 Bogle moved to Grimsby Town at the start of the 2015–16 season, helping them win promotion to League Two by scoring two goals in the 2016 play-off final.
-Following a stint at Wigan Athletic, he moved to Cardiff City in 2017, spending time on loan at Peterborough United, Birmingham City, Portsmouth and ADO Den Haag before being released in 2020.
+Following a stint at Wigan Athletic, he moved to Cardiff City in 2017 before being released in 2020.
+He then played for Charlton Athletic, Doncaster Rovers, Hartlepool United and Newport County before joining Crewe Alexandra in July 2024.

 Bogle is a former England C international.